qiskit-community/qiskit-camp-africa-19/README.md

 ## Things to do before the hackathon

-Check the [Preparation & installation document](preparation%26installation.md) note for things to do before the hackathon.
+Check the [preparation & installation document](preparation%26installation.md) note for things to do before the hackathon.

 ## I have an idea for the hackathon

 Open an issue in this repo (using the [`new project`](https://github.com/qiskit-community/qiskit-camp-africa-19/issues/new?assignees=&labels=members+wanted&template=new-project-template.md&title=Project+name) template) and explain your idea in some paragraphs.

+All the proposed projects should make use of some part of Qiskit (including the backends).
+They can also extend Qiskit or analyze it in some way.
+Take a look to projects from previous camps/hackathons for inspiration.

 ## Time for pitching the idea

-Before the hackathon starts, all the ideas that are register in this repo will be very shortly explained by the original submitter in a short pitch format.
-You have 3 minutes for this pitch.
+Before the hackathon starts, the first thing to be done on the first day is to pitch all the ideas registered [here](https://github.com/qiskit-community/qiskit-camp-africa-19/issues).
+The pitch is a 60-second-long exposition  by the original submitter of the idea.
 Make sure that you mention, at least, these three elements: team number, the problem to solve, the kind of people you need in your team.
+The goal is to recruit participant behind your idea.
+If your idea does not get critical mass, it will be discarded for this hackathon.

 ## I would like to participate in an existing idea